dangarfield/beds-hackathon-2017/scenarios.md

 __Level 2__

-- Design & build a suitable HTML template to display a cruise, it's itinerary & ship information.
+- Design & build a suitable HTML template to display a cruise, its itinerary & ship information.
 - Programmatically build several HTML pages (one per cruise) using the contents of the database & the above template.
 This program should also be capable of being automated.

 __Level 3__

 - Design & build an index.html page for your site.
 Include suitable navigation to enable the customer to find & display every cruise within the site.
-Like all the other pages - this needs to be Programmatically built.
+Like all the other pages - this needs to be programmatically built.

 __Resources__